All About E-commerce Tax in Canada

 Your company's legal business structure directly influences how you declare your income.
 Here's how it works:

-• Corporations: If your business is incorporated, you will need to file Schedule 88, Internet Business Activities, in addition to your T2 income tax return.
+• Corporations: If your business is incorporated, you will need to file Schedule 88, Internet Business Activities, in addition to your T2 income tax return and CO-17 income tax return for Quebec.
 This schedule collects specific information about your company's online activities.

 • Partnerships: Partnerships generally do not have to report income from online activities separately.
 However, be sure to keep accurate records just in case.